pbhagyashri/bhagyashri-rails-portfolio-project/notes.md

 User can create, edit and delete his or her own Reviews and Restaurants.
 User can not edit or delete other users Reviews or Restaurants.  -- Done

+Setup Omniauth with Facebook

+User should be able to post restaurants and reviews to root page of the app. where other users can see them.

+create nested resources for reviews - user should be able to see all the reviews associated with a restaurant from root page. restaurant/1/reviews

+Create 2 class methods on Restaurant class, that will query all restaurant with 5 ranking for taste and healthy.

 Restaurant has nested_attributes for reviews. called restaurant_attributes.